 A man’s inner voice is his best friend and by far his worst enemy.

 David and Talya are 20-somethings with a kid and another on the way.
 But David’s expectations and his married reality don’t match up.
-Everyone battles expectations versus reality - we were sold a set of dreams that rarely reflect the life we encounter as adults.
-But in David’s case, the reality of working an hourly wage, living in a trailer park with bills piling up and waiting on a wife who is perennially “not in the mood” has set the stage for an intruder.
+Working an hourly wage, living in a trailer park with bills piling up and waiting on a wife who is perennially “not in the mood” has set the stage for an intruder.

 Enter DINGUS, David’s animated inner-voice.

-In the spirit of South Park, Dingus is David’s adolescent cartoon creation.
-Dingus, bolsters David’s confidence and reminds him of his artistic dreams, but he also reminds him that he hasn’t had sex for a month.
+Dingus is David’s adolescent cartoon creation.
+He bolsters David’s confidence and reminds him of his artistic dreams, but he also reminds him that his marriage isn't what he expected.
 Dingus suggests that David could change his reality: “You deserve better!”

 David’s parents bicker.
 From the outside, their marriage looks awful.
 Dingus warns David about becoming like his parents.
 But in the end, David sees the love between them – it is a timeless love.
 In that moment, David grows up.

 The flip side of David’s malaise is his wife.
-Talya puts up with David.
-She stands by him, handles the baby, her pregnancy, the household and puts up with David’s insecurity, his selfishness and even, his wandering eye.
+Talya handles the baby, her pregnancy, the household and puts up with David’s insecurity, selfishness and even his wandering eye.
 But it is not without lasting effect.
 There is an existential lesson here which says no matter the excuse, actions have consequences.

 Married Young is poignant comedy about marriage, kids and growing up.